Bernau am Chiemsee: Before the establishment of the municipality

 Bernau am Chiemsee belonged to the count Grafen von Preysing.
 However, it was also part of the Electorate of Bavaria.
 Bernau was a part of the rule of Hohenaschau which was equipped with the right of Blutgerichtsbarkeit.
 Today's municipality came into being in the course of the administrative reforms in Bavaria by the edict of 1818 (Gemeindeedikt von 1818).

 During the time of ancient rome Bernau was a popular resort for soldiers because of its convenient and healthy location.
 The outlines of a villa rustica were found here.
-This indicates the existence of an Roman bath.
+This indicates the existence of a Roman bath.
 A Roman tombstone was also found.

 The emperor Maximilian I. stayed in Bernau during his campaign against the castle Burg Marquartstein in Oktober 1504.
 This has been noted on a board at the guesthouse Gasthof zum alten Wirt.

 Incorporation

-On 1st Mai 1978 parts of the dissolved municipality Hittenkirchen were incorporated.
+On 1 May 1978 parts of the dissolved municipality Hittenkirchen were incorporated.